Some Extra Context:

 To the Public Utility Commission:

-I am writing today urging you to hold net metering rates steady rather than continuing to decrease Vermont’s only state solar incentive.
+I oppose this recommendation to drop the solar adder by 2 more cents, further reducing the value of local solar.
 Any Vermonter should be able to take advantage of solar – at home or at their business – and this recommended change would make that harder.
+I want to see the solar adder increased by 2 cents to bring the solar adder back to zero.

 Year after year, the state of Vermont has continued to make it harder for Vermonters to go solar, not easier as it should be.
 With the passage of the Inflation Reduction Act, the federal government has signaled that the future is going to be powered by solar and other renewables, and that everyone should be able to participate.
 Further reducing the value of solar will make it harder for people to take advantage of solar on their homes and businesses.
 This would move us in the wrong direction.